 What Makes PetCure Oncology Different?

 Best-in-class protocols are in place to provide quality assurance and expertise equivalent to human-caliber cancer treatment for veterinary cancer patients.
-We don’t leave your pet’s health up to chance, and every radiation therapy treatment is overseen and reviewed by two board-certified radiation oncologists.
+We don’t leave your pet’s health up to chance, and every radiation therapy treatment is overseen and reviewed by two PetCure-affiliated board-certified radiation oncologists.

-Every pet’s treatment plan is verified by the same advanced treatment planning software available in human oncology centers and is tested through a validation platform to ensure precise delivery for your dog or cat.
+Every pet’s treatment plan is verified by advanced treatment planning software and is tested through a validation platform to ensure precise delivery for your dog or cat.
 We focus on three main aspects of care to bring you the best treatment options for your pet:

 The PetCure Oncology national network is driven by veterinary specialists with years of experience in both clinical treatment and clinical research.
 These PetCure Radiation Oncology Specialists – also known as PROS – work closely with our affiliated hospitals and collaborate with your primary care veterinarian to ensure your pet receives the best possible care throughout the entire treatment process.